 For more information, see the following resources:

-- Viewing a Cloud Router configuration
+- Viewing BGP session configuration

 glcoud compute routers update-bgp-peercommand reference

 routers.updateAPI method reference

 For an existing VLAN attachment, Google Cloud supports increasing or decreasing the attachment's capacity as your capacity demands rise or fall.
 Because capacity changes can affect your service provider's network, you must work with them to change your attachment's capacity.
 Changes in capacity, in rare cases, can cause traffic disruption.
 If traffic is disrupted, the disruption lasts less than a minute.

 After the service provider has updated your attachment, your service provider works with Google to update the attachment's capacity in your Google Cloud project.
 At that time, Google updates the charges for the attachment based on the new capacity.